SharmisthaJat/NELQlearning/README.md

 1. Install the nel-framework according to https://github.com/eaplatanios/nel_framework/#installation-instructions

-2. Install the dependencies using `pip install requirements.txt`
+2. Install the dependencies using `pip install torch` and for python2 `pip install enum34`

 3. Run train.py to train, and test.py to visualize